sbogh/digital-stethoscope/README.md

 3. Wait for Firebase upload to complete (onboard LED will be on)
 4. Navigate to Firebase to playback audio

+## Known Limitations

+- Currently runs only on the iOS simulator (no physical deployment)
+- No patient or date search functionality
+- No HIPAA compliance implemented
+- ML diagnostics and patient profiles are not yet developed

 ## Future Work

 While our MVP successfully supports audio recording and playback through a mobile interface, we do not plan to continue developing this product beyond the scope of our course.
 However, if we were to bring the app to market, the following areas represent logical extensions based on our prototypes and system design: